bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bertrand.md

 This was proved by Chebyshev in 1850.

 ### Mathematical Profile (Excerpt):
-* Alexandre had studied at the École Polytechnique where he had become friends with Jean-Marie Duhamel who later married Alexandre Bertrand's sister.
 * Alexandre was a writer of popular science books but sadly he died young and after this tragic event Joseph, who was nine years old, went to live with Duhamel and his wife.
 * Of course this sad event did have the beneficial effect that Joseph was guided by Duhamel.
-* It is worth noting at this stage that Joseph had a sister Louise who married Hermite in 1848.
-* Joseph showed remarkable talents as a child and by the age of nine he understood algebra and elementary geometry, as well as being able to speak Latin fluently.
-* Bertrand and his brother were friendly with the Aclocque family who lived in Versailles.
 * On this particular occasion the train crashed on the return journey and Bertrand was badly injured, suffering a crushed nose and facial scars which he retained throughout his life.
-* Bertrand married Louis Celine Aclocque in 1844; their sons Marcel Alexandre (born 2 July 1847), Joseph Désiré (born 1853) and Léon Gratien (born 1858) all studied at the  École Polytechnique, and Marcel went on to become a famous geologist.
 * In 1843 Bertrand published two memoirs on Surfaces isothermes orthogonale Ⓣ(Isothermal orthogonal surfaces).
 * In 1878 Bertrand stopped teaching at the Collège de France but, eight years later, he began teaching there again.
 * In 1845 Bertrand conjectured that there is at least one prime between nnn and 2n−22n - 22n−2 for every n>3n > 3n>3.